Delicious, pretty little apple buns, filled with chunks of apple and flavoured with a ribbon of cinnamon.

 Instructions

-- In a large bowl or the bowl of a stand mixer fitted with a kneading hook, add warm water, milk and 1 Tbsp of sugar.
+- In a large bowl or the bowl of a stand mixer fitted with a kneading hook, add warm water, milk and 1 Tbsp of the sugar.
 Stir to combine.
-Sprinkle yeast over-top and stir.
+Sprinkle yeast over top and stir.
 Allow to stand 5 minutes, until frothy.
-Add remaining 3 Tbsp sugar, egg, butter, salt and 2 cups of the flour.
+Add the remaining 3 Tbsp sugar, egg, butter, salt and 2 cups of the flour.
 Mix to combine.
-Begin adding more flour, a bit at a time, until dough comes together.
-Continue kneading, adding flour as necessary until you have a soft, moist and smooth dough.
-Remove dough to a greased bowl, cover and allow to rise until doubled, about 45 minutes.
+Begin adding more flour, a bit at a time, until the dough comes together.
+Continue kneading for about 5 minutes, adding flour as necessary until you have a soft, moist and smooth dough.
+Remove dough to a greased bowl, cover and allow to rise until doubled about 45 minutes.

 - Grease two 6-cup or one 12-cup muffin tins and set aside.
 Prepare apple filling by combining all ingredients and stirring to combine.
 Cover and set-aside.

 - Turn dough out on to a floured surface.
-Roll in to a thin rectangle 16x20-inch approximately.
+Roll in to a thin rectangle 16×20-inch approximately.
 Using a 2 3/4-inch cutter, cut 30 circles of dough.

-- Take 5 circles of dough and place in a line over-lapping slightly.
+- *If shaping instructions are unclear, refer to the photo above this Recipe Card, that demonstrates the shaping technique.
+Take 5 circles of dough and place in a line over-lapping slightly.
 Use your rolling pin to lightly roll the line of dough to expand it slightly.
 Lay a row of apple mixture down the centre of the dough.
-Starting at the end closest to you, start rolling tightly until your have reached the end.
-Using a sharp knife, cut the roll in half (see photo).
+Starting at the end closest to you, start rolling tightly until you have reached the end.
+Using a sharp knife, cut the roll in half.
 Place the two pieces, cut side down in cups of the prepared muffin tins.
 Repeat making 5 more dough rolls like this.
 You will have 12 rolls when you are done.
 Cover your rolls with a towel and allow to rise until puffy, about 30 minutes.

-- Preheat oven to 350 F. When buns have risen, remove towel and place in oven to bake for 15 minutes.
-While they are baking, heat the glaze mixture in a small saucepan until mixture boils.
+- Preheat oven to 350 F. (non-convection bake).
+When buns have risen, remove the towel and place them in the oven to bake for 15 minutes.
+While they are baking, heat the glaze mixture in a small saucepan until the mixture boils.
 Remove from heat.

 - When buns have baked for 15 minutes, remove from oven and lightly coat all the buns with some of the glaze.
 Return to the oven and bake another 5 minutes, or until buns are golden and glaze is bubbling.